- Tips: TPP Timing, Patience, Practice

 No matter what, the market will not stand still.
 It will not repeat the same patterns.
 No algorithm predicted Tesla, Netflix, Bitcoin.
 Computers may process data faster than humans.
 But they do an awful job thinking outside the box.
-No amount of pessimism will change the inevitable outcome.
+No amount of pessimism will prevent the inevitable outcome.
 There is no winning formula.
 Use this to your advantage.
 The way people think today doesn't mesh with you?
 Wait long enough and it will change.

 Form your own rule set for investing.
 Discover what works and keep it.
 Remind yourself that as the market changes, you'll need to change your rules.
 You may be ahead now, know everything necessary to succeed today.
 Tomorrow become flustered with all the shifts.
 Never say never, don't decide in absolutes.
 Every rule has an exception.
-I hope you found my tips helpful.

 In multiple instances I came across people who argue from emotion, and not from math.
 When someone is telling you for example Ripple is a bad investment over Komodo.
 You should ask how is this mathematically true?
 Ripple has grown from $0.50 cents to $3.00 in 6 months.
 That's good.
 What about Komodo? $0.50 to $15 in the same time frame.
 Ask yourself why?
 KMD's lower volume ends up being the answer.